m13253/pdflens-mcp/Readme.md

 ## Not-vibe-coded declaration

 This project is developed mainly with human effort.
-Only a minimal amount of Large Language Model (LLMs) assistance is used for integration tests, autocompletion of repetitive glue code, and English spell/grammar checking.

 I have throughoutly read and checked every piece of code in this repository to ensure its quality.